spryker/spryker-docs/docs/scos/dev/glue-api-guides/202005.0/b2b-account-management/logging-in-as-company-user.md

 title: Logging In as Company User
 description: The article provides information on how to access private B2B resources using Spryker Glue API.
 originalLink: https://documentation.spryker.com/v5/docs/logging-in-as-company-user-201907
+originalArticleId: 6b2183ab-7d17-45cf-9a53-e2f3bb48e579
 redirect_from:
   - /v5/docs/logging-in-as-company-user-201907
   - /v5/docs/en/logging-in-as-company-user-201907
 ---

 In the B2B context, buyers typically represent a company and act on its behalf.
-For this reason, Spryker Commerce OS provides the [Company Account](https://documentation.spryker.com/docs/en/company-account-overview) capability which allows companies to create multiple [Company Users](https://documentation.spryker.com/docs/en/company-account-general-organizational-structure), as well as organize them in Business Units depending on the user role and scope.
+For this reason, Spryker Commerce OS provides the [Company Account](/docs/scos/dev/features/202005.0/company-account-management/company-account-overview/company-account-overview.html) capability which allows companies to create multiple [Company Users](/docs/scos/dev/features/202005.0/company-account-management/company-account-overview/company-account-and-general-organizational-structure.html), as well as organize them in Business Units depending on the user role and scope.
 Customers can impersonate as various *Company Accounts* depending on the task they need to perform.

 To impersonate a customer as a Company User, API clients can use the **Business on Behalf API**.
 It provides REST access to retrieve a list of the Company Users available to the currently logged in user and impersonate as any user available to them.

 {% info_block warningBox "Authentication" %}
 Before impersonating as Company Users, customers need to authenticate first.
-For details on how to do so, see [Authentication and Authorization](https://documentation.spryker.com/docs/en/authentication-and-authorization
+For details on how to do so, see [Authentication and Authorization](/docs/scos/dev/glue-api-guides/202005.0/authentication-and-authorization.html
 {% endinfo_block %}.)

 During the impersonation process, customers receive an Access Token.
-The token can be used to access any B2B REST API resources, such as Companies, Business Units, Carts etc. Also, authenticated company users will benefit from the [merchant-specific prices](https://documentation.spryker.com/docs/en/price-per-merchant-relation-feature-overview) available to them (applied to certain business units as a rule) instead of the default ones.
+The token can be used to access any B2B REST API resources, such as Companies, Business Units, Carts etc. Also, authenticated company users will benefit from the [merchant-specific prices](/docs/scos/dev/features/202005.0/price/prices-per-merchant-relation/prices-per-merchant-relation-feature-overview.html) available to them (applied to certain business units as a rule) instead of the default ones.
 Also, you can customize the behavior of your API client to match the user's company, job role, business unit, and scope.

 {% info_block infoBox "Info" %}
 If the [Prices per Merchant Relation \(Customer specific prices\
-{% endinfo_block %}](https://documentation.spryker.com/docs/en/price-per-merchant-relation) feature is enabled in your project, all prices returned by Spryker REST API are the prices specific to the Company of the current Company User (if any).)
+{% endinfo_block %}](/docs/scos/dev/features/202005.0/price/prices-per-merchant-relation/prices-per-merchant-relation-customer-specific-prices.html) feature is enabled in your project, all prices returned by Spryker REST API are the prices specific to the Company of the current Company User (if any).)

 The same as with B2C resource access tokens, the tokens provided by the API have limited timeframe.
 When receiving an access token, the response body contains not only the access token itself, but also its lifetime, in seconds, and a **Refresh Token**.
 When the lifetime expires, the Refresh Token can be exchanged for a new Access Token.
 The new token will also have a limited lifetime and have a corresponding Refresh Token for future authentication.
 The default lifetime of the tokens is 8 hours (28800 seconds) for an access token and 1 month (2628000 seconds) for a refresh token.
 The settings can be changed in the module configuration.

 {% info_block infoBox "Info" %}
-For details, see [Authentication and Authorization](https://documentation.spryker.com/docs/en/authentication-and-authorization
+For details, see [Authentication and Authorization](/docs/scos/dev/glue-api-guides/202005.0/authentication-and-authorization.html
 {% endinfo_block %}.)

 In your development, the endpoint can help you to: